 02 of 04

 Words, Phrase and Arguments to Use in Persuasive Writing

-There are common persuasion techniques sometimes referred to as or persuasive devices that can be used to back up an argument in... writing.
-Your child may already use these techniques when she’s arguing verbally, but knowing the names of the strategies and how they work can make it easier to remember them when it’s time to write.
+There are common persuasion techniques sometimes referred to as or persuasive devices that can be used to back up an argument in writing.
+Knowing the names of the strategies and how they work can make it easier to remember them when it’s time to write.
 The five common persuasive strategies are:

-- Pathos: Pathos involves using emotional language that is designed to draw the reader in and make him feel for you.
-For example: "If my allowance isn’t increased, I won’t be able to go out with my friends and do everything they do."
+- Pathos: Pathos involves using emotional language that is designed to draw the reader in and make them feel for you.
+For example: "If my allowance isn’t increased, I won’t be able to go out with my... friends and do everything they do."

-- Ethos: The ethos strategy of persuasion involves using language that shows that your child is trustworthy and believable.
+- Ethos: The ethos strategy of persuasion involves using language that shows that the writer is trustworthy and believable.
 For example: "As you may recall, I’ve always been willing to put ten percent of my allowance in my bank account, thus..."

 - Kairos: This type of argument creates a sense of urgency about how this is the right moment to act.
 For example: "If I don’t get an increase in my allowance today, I will miss out on the chance to..."

 03 of 04